OUTER HEBRIDES: TRAVEL GUIDE

 • Stornoway airport – serving the isle of Lewis and Harris

 Barra airport is the most famous and most spectacular as it’s where planes land and take off on the beautiful beach which is also mentioned in our best beaches in Scotland: Highlands and Islands.
-To land on the sand at Barra airport is one of the most popular things to do on the Outer Hebrides.
+Landing on the sand at Barra airport is one of the most popular things to do on the Outer Hebrides.

 Travel on the Outer Hebrides